Winter and snowmen go hand-in-hand, so they make the perfect winter scene to paint! Grab your supplies and get ready to paint Frosty.

 To create falling snowflakes, we added dots of masking fluid.
 This will keep the flakes nice and white after painting.

-A little trick for making snowflakes look more realistic is to make them different sizes to create background and foreground in the scene and don’t make them all evenly white.
+Pro Tip: A little trick for making snowflakes look more realistic is to make them different sizes to create background and foreground in the scene — and don’t make them all evenly white.
 The flakes further away always blend a little into the background.
 Try it!
 It will make the painting more interesting for you to work on, and make it more interesting to look at when you are done.

-This is, of course, subject to the mood you want to create here.
+This is, of course, subject to the mood you want to create.
 Using a wash of your favorite blues will have a mild monochromatic effect and will simplify your work compared to painting each part and parcel separately.
 For a lot of your work after a wash is complete, simply finish by adding some shading in areas of your composition.
 This saves time for the areas that need more consideration.

-You can see I saturated my wash in varying amounts to differentiate the sky from the snow-covered land and also while my surface was wet, I was able to lay a base of the shadowing.
+No matter how you choose to execute your work, the desired result will be that you create pleasing art.
+There are many ways to get there.
+You can see we saturated our wash in varying amounts to differentiate the sky from the snow-covered land and also while the surface was wet, we were able to lay a base of the shadowing.